simnation/JSimpleSim/README.md

 - Flexibility: cellular automata, hierarchical or meshed models – one tool for all.

 For more information and a tutorial visit the [JSimpleSim project page](https://jsimplesim.org/).

+JSimplesim is open source and licensed under GPLv3.